CEED/libCEED/CONTRIBUTING.md

 Contributions to libCEED are encouraged.
 <!---
-Please use a pull request to the appropriate branch ('maint' for backward-compatible bug fixes for the last stable release, 'master' for new features and everything else).
+Please use a pull request to the appropriate branch ('stable' for backward-compatible bug fixes for the last stable release, main' for new features and everything else).
 -->
 Please make your commits well-organized and